 ‘The Sandman’ at SDCC 2022

-Morpheus is Sandman’s primary protagonist.
+Morpheus is Sandman’s eponymous and catalytic central character.
 Also known as the Lord of the Dreaming, the King of Dreams, Prince of Stories, Lord Shaper, or simply Dream, he is one the seven Endless — a family of ancient beings, more huge and more powerful than gods.
 The Endless siblings are more like living embodiments of various inescapable aspects that affect sentient existence: Destiny, Death, Dream, Destruction, Desire, Despair and Delirium (who was once Delight.)

 Morpheus, or Dream, rules over “all that is not in reality,” serving as the manifestation and the master of all dreams and stories.
 The story of The Sandman begins with the imprisonment of Dream, who was captured by occultist Roderick Burgess, although he was not the first choice — Burgess was hoping to snag Dream’s sister Death and gain some sort of control over the inevitably of that fate which she represents.